Tea Brewing Calculator

 Medium - we recommend starting with this style of brewing - you use more leaf, and therefore the taste is richer, and you can brew it about three times.

-Strong - the first infusion is meant to be intense in flavour - we achieve that by adding more leaf and/or increasing the steeping time.
+Strong - the first infusion is meant to be intense in flavor - we achieve that by adding more leaf and/or increasing the steeping time.
 Good option if you don't have much time and want to get a quick, strong caffeine kick (not recommended for the caffeine-sensitive).
 You can try having a second infusion, but be prepared, it will be a lot weaker.

 Gong Fu - traditional Chinese style of brewing.
 You add a lot of leaves and steep the tea multiple times (up to 10-20!) at a high temperature.
 You pour the water in and out immediately (the quantity of leaves allows the tea to steep in no time).
 This style produces more flavourful infusions, which change over time.
 Also, the amount of caffeine is naturally higher, so be careful if you're sensitive to it.

 Cold brew - did you know that you can brew tea in the fridge?
 A cold brew is the perfect choice for summer.
-Just enter how much tea you'd like to have, and the calculator will give you a set of instruction.
+Just enter how much tea you'd like to have, and the calculator will give you a set of instructions.

 - Enter the volume of your vessel - you can brew in a gaiwan, teapot, or in a cup.
 It's best to use a porcelain or earthenware vessel.
 You can change the volume unit, which is by default US customary cups (237 ml).